ganeti/ganeti/man/gnt-instance.rst

     this case, if the ``spice_ip_version`` parameter is not used, the default IP version of the cluster will be used.

+spice\_password\_file
+    Valid for the KVM hypervisor.

+    Specifies a file containing the password that must be used when connecting via the SPICE protocol.
+If the option is not specified, passwordless connections are allowed.

 acpi
     Valid for the Xen HVM and KVM hypervisors.